University of Huddersfield International Study Centre

 In this module you will focus on topics such as Vectors, Velocity and Acceleration, Force and Newton’s Laws, Friction, Work, Energy and Power, Projectiles, Moments and Centre of Gravity.

-This module will develop your knowledge and understanding of biology.
+This module is for students following degrees in Science and it will enable you to develop your knowledge and understanding of biology.
 You will cover population-biodiversity, organisms – exchange and transport, cells and molecular-biological molecules.